 Capital city: Bucharest (also largest city)

 Neighbouring countries: Romania is bordered by Moldova and Ukraine to the east, Bulgaria to the south and Serbia and Hungary to the west.

-Geography: This Eastern European country sits on the Black Sea and is a mountainous country, with the Carpathian Mountains dominating the country's interior.
-Romania is dotted with lakes.
+Geography: This Eastern European country sits on the Black Sea and is characterised by mountainous terrain, with the Carpathian Mountains dominating the country's interior.
 The Danube River, which forms part of the border with Serbia and Bulgaria, flows into Romania, ending with the Danube Delta (the second largest river delta in Europe) in southeastern Romania.

 Political system: Semi-presidential republic

 Main languages: Romanian is the official language.
 English is sometimes spoken in tourist centres and major cities.

 Major religions: Christianity is the largest religion in Romania, with Eastern Orthodox being the largest denomination.